amarkets Review: Pros, Cons, And How It Stacks Up | 2026 Update

 amarkets Trading App Review

-Note: amarkets's mobile app has a lot of functionality and is being constantly developed.
-The table below was correct at the time of writing this amarkets broker review.
+Note: amarkets's mobile app has many functions and is being constantly developed.
+The table below was correct at the time of compiling this amarkets broker review.

 Understand the capabilities of the mobile apps of amarkets, Startrader & freetrade below.